elpeyotl/nuxtNetlify/content/blog/2021-02-18-new-artist-datzun-daze.md

 \
 It has been quiet for some time now.
 But don't fret, because we've got awesome news for you.
 Buckle up to catch some new tunes today. \
 \
-Datzun Daze are a Post-melan-colohic Eurock ​Sound Experience out of Bern, Switzerland. ​Founded in the year of the ​plague, shaped in times of ​societal deprivation, ​nurtured by Polly, muse of ​sacred song, driven by the ​goal of playing on stages near you, soon. \
+Datzun Daze are a Post-melan-coholic Eurock ​Sound Experience out of Bern, Switzerland. ​Founded in the year of the ​plague, shaped in times of ​societal deprivation, ​nurtured by Polly, muse of ​sacred song, driven by the ​goal of playing on stages near you, soon. \
 \
 Give it a listen on Spotify and loose yourself in the melancholic sounds of Datzun Daze